 In addition to the Manning Award’s yearly honor, each week during the regular season, eight quarterbacks are recognized as Manning Quarterbacks of the Week.
-Sixty-one players from 59 different schools were honored during the 2016 season.
+Sixty-three players from 60 different schools were honored during the 2017 season.

-In its first 13 years, the Manning Award has recognized the top names in college football.
-It has honored quarterbacks from 11 different schools and from four different conferences.
-The Southeastern Conference (Johnny Manziel, Cam Newton, JaMarcus Russell and Tim Tebow) and the Atlantic Coast Conference (Watson twice, Matt Ryan and Jameis Winston) lead the way with four Manning Award winners each, while Texas is the only school with two different winners (Colt McCoy and Vince Young).
+In its first 14 years, the Manning Award has recognized the top names in college football.
+It has honored quarterbacks from 12 different schools and from four different conferences.
+The Big 12 Conference (Mayfield, Vince Young, Colt McCoy and Robert Griffin III) joins the Southeastern Conference (Johnny Manziel, Cam Newton, JaMarcus Russell and Tim Tebow) and the Atlantic Coast Conference (Deshaun Watson twice, Matt Ryan and Jameis Winston) with four Manning Award winners each, while Texas is the only school with two different winners (McCoy and Young).

 Statistically, the Manning Award has seen a wide-range of quarterbacks.
-Ten of the Manning Award men threw for over 3,000 yards in their winning campaign, including 4,000-yard seasons from Robert Griffin III, Marcus Mariota, Ryan, Watson (twice) and Winston.
+Eleven of the Manning Award men threw for over 3,000 yards in their winning campaign, including 4,000-yard seasons from Mayfield, Griffin III, Marcus Mariota, Ryan, Watson (twice) and Winston.
 On the other hand, Watson (in 2015), Young, Manziel and Newton were all 1,000-yard rushers during their Manning years.

 One of the more unique aspects of the Manning Award is the fact that it takes account of the quarterbacks’ bowl performances, in addition to the regular season.
-Twelve of the 13 Manning Award winners won bowl games during the season they won the honor; the lone loss was by McCoy in the 2010 BCS Championship game when he suffered an early injury.
-In addition to Watson and McCoy, six other Manning honorees (Matt Leinart, Mariota, Newton, Tebow, Winston and Young) led their teams to the national championship game (BCS or CFP).
-Watson accomplished that feat twice, winning the title this season.
+Twelve of the 14 Manning Award winners won bowl games during the season they won the honor.
+Nine Manning Award honorees led their teams to the CFP Semifinals or a BCS Championship game appearance (Matt Leinart, Mariota, Mayfield, McCoy, Newton, Tebow, Watson, Winston and Young).
+Six won national championships (Leinart, Newton, Tebow, Watson, Winston and Young).

-Previous Manning Award winners have also factored prominently in the NFL Draft as they all heard their names called on Draft Day (except for Watson, who is expected to be a top selection in the 2017 NFL Draft).
+Previous Manning Award winners have also factored prominently in the NFL Draft as they all heard their names called on Draft Day (except for Mayfield, who will be eligible for the 2018 NFL Draft).
 Three honorees were selected No. 1 overall (Newton, Russell and Winston), while four others went No. 2 or No. 3 (Griffin, Mariota, Ryan and Young).

 All the Manning Award winners follow in the footsteps of the Mannings themselves.
 In college, Archie, Peyton and Eli Manning combined for over 25,000 passing yards and 201 touchdowns while playing in 10 bowl games and earning four bowl MVP awards.
 Archie was the No. 2 pick in the NFL Draft, while both Peyton and Eli were selected No. 1 overall.